List of accidents and incidents involving the Tupolev Tu-134: 1970s

 An Aeroflot Tu-134A (CCCP-63501) on a cargo flight, struck trees and crashed while landing at night and in bad weather at Liepāja International Airport, Latvia, killing four of five crew.
-The accident was due to a combination of factors including the weather conditions, poor visibility, and also because the aircraft was overloaded with cargo and the center of gravity was too far forward.
+The accident was caused by a combination of factors including the weather conditions, poor visibility, and also because the aircraft was overloaded with cargo and the center of gravity was too far forward.